splunk/public-o11y-docs/gdi/opentelemetry/components/loadbalancing-exporter.rst

 The load balancing exporter can export spans, metrics, and logs depending on the ``routing_key`` configured.

 The ``routing_key`` groups spans, metrics, and logs together.
-For example, the load balancing exporter sends all spans that belong to the same ``traceID`` to the same back-end.
+For example, the load balancing exporter sends all spans that belong to the same ``traceID`` to the same back end.

 The following table shows options for the ``routing_key``: